A person uses special equipment to access a website

 Areas of Improvement for All Digital Properties

-• Reach out to existing City vendors to bring their applications into compliance with Web Content Accessibility Guidelines and Section 508.
+• Reach out to existing City vendors to bring their web applications into compliance with Web Content Accessibility Guidelines and Section 508.